Artanidos/PythonAndroidBook/parts/partiii.md

     }
 }
 ```
+Elements can be nested.
+So a parent element can have multiple child elements.

 ### Comments
 Comments can be made using // for a single line or /* */ for multiple lines, just like in C, C++ and Javascript.